 - In cases of unexplained recurrent miscarriages, there is no universally acceptable recommendation or any RPL treatment.
 The chances to conceive after recurrent miscarriages of unknown reason are quite good, but every additional loss worsens the prognosis and increases psychological and physical risk to the mother.

-Unsuccessful IVF or early loss of IVF pregnancy is usually attributed to poor genetic condition of the female egg.
+Unsuccessful IVF or early loss of IVF pregnancy is often attributed to poor genetic condition of the female egg.

 The quality of female eggs worsens over time and the chances to get embryos with abnormal genetic makeup are high as you touch your 40s.
 If you have undergone IVF several times but miscarried early, it is probably due to embryo arrest.

-Talk to your doctor and consider IVF with donor eggs or surrogacy.
+If eggs are the reason, you may talk to your doctor and consider IVF with donor eggs.

-We asked Dr. Tan Chong Seong, an experienced IVF specialist in Malaysia, and he recommends the below three options for repeated miscarriages:
+Dr. Tan Chong, an experienced IVF specialist in Malaysia, said that most commonly the below three investigations are done for repeated miscarriages:

 - Thrombophilia screening